hectorLop/Waste-Detector/README.md

 # Waste-Detector
 This repository contains a deep learning-based system to detect and classify waste according to which container it should be thrown into.

-There are the following garbage bins in Spain:
+There are six garbage bins in Spain:

 - Organic: Orange